 Check which devices are supported by your ISP and click the appropriate link below to go purchase one at Amazon.
 They usually have the best prices for them and the easiest return policy.
 Just in case!

 Here's some pictures of the equipment you typically need to make your internet work.
 Don't worry, all of this is included when you receive a modem.
+These images are used as reference to help you understand modem vs router appearance.
 Your materials might look a little bit different, so I'll explain the parts that make each piece of equipment important.